 We provide Public Liability Insurance (£10 million coverage) and Professional Indemnity Insurance (£1 million) for Professional membership categories.
 Corporate and NCO members can also be covered for freelance work they do outside their normal employment.
 Click here for more details.
 This is available as an extra cost, currently £50 per year, charged pro-rata to the end of the membership year.

 25% off Mandy (previously known as Stage Jobs Pro) Premium Accounts

 To enable access to professional recording equipment, we have partnered with the National Theatre, to provide a range of pro-audio equipment, from location recording equipment, binaural heads to SMAART systems, to borrow for a week at a time.
 Click here for more details.

-In conjunction with Parliament Hill, we are offering a range of benefits and discounts to our members, including discounts on Apple products, car hire, hotel rooms, travel insurance and a range of other products.
+In conjunction with Edenred, we are offering a range of benefits and discounts to our members, including discounts on Apple products, car hire, hotel rooms, travel insurance and a range of other products.

 We are becoming the go-to organisation to respond to matters affecting our industry - whether it's about the US Tony Awards or to write an article for The Stage.
 Having an industry mouthpiece is key to getting our issues heard in the wider industry.